 Picking the Right Mortgage

 Should I choose a fixed, adjustable or interest-only mortgage?

 Once your search begins in earnest, one of your first decisions will be what kind of mortgage loan you want to take out—with the usual options being fixed rate, adjustable rate and adjustable rate with an interest-only payment option.

-Each of these products has their own unique pros and cons, but the key is to choose the best option for your particular situation.
+Comparing ARMs vs. Fixed Rate Mortgages will show that they both have their own unique pros and cons, but the key is to choose the best option for your particular situation.

 Fixed-Rate Mortgage Loans